GE says not in talks with Toshiba about Alstom grid unit

-General Electric (GE.N), which wants to buy Alstom's (ALSO.PA) energy business, is not in talks with Japanese conglomerate Toshiba Corp (6502.T) about the French company's power grid unit, a GE France spokesman said on Thursday.
+General Electric (GE.N), which wants to buy Alstom's (ALSO.PA) energy businesses, is not in talks with Japanese conglomerate Toshiba Corp (6502.T) about the French company's power grid business, a GE France spokesman said on Thursday.

 "GE is not in any discussions with Toshiba," the GE France spokesman said.
 "If our offer to Alstom is approved, we have no intention of selling the grid business."